-Holly Tucker is Professor of French Studies (Arts & Science) and Professor of Biomedical Ethics & Society (School of Medicine).
+Holly Tucker holds appointments as Professor in the Department of French & Italian (College of Arts & Science) and in the Center for Biomedical Ethics & Society (School of Medicine).
 She also a recipient of Vanderbilt’s Chancellor’s Award for Research.

 Her teaching interests include: narrative medicine, medicine and literature, early history of medicine, and early-modern French culture and history.